Wills, Probate and Administration of Estates

 Probate (This includes cases where there is no Will and Letters of Administration are obtained instead)

 Roma Paluch and Harold Pluss advise in Probate and Administration of Estates.
 Our Probate team has substantial experience in advising in all matters relating to the administration of Estates.
 They are assisted by Barbara Jasnikowska.

-Our Probate fee for dealing with the administration of the Estate from start to finish is normally based on the value of the net Estate (we usually propose 3% of the value of the Estate plus VAT where Inheritance Tax is payable) or based on an hourly charging rate (currently £225.00 per hour of Solicitors’ time engaged plus VAT).
+Our Probate fee for dealing with the administration of the Estate from start to finish is normally based on the value of the net Estate (we usually propose 3% of the value of the Estate plus VAT where Inheritance Tax is payable).
+We consider the overall value of the net Estate, the need for IHT mitigation to be examined and the number of home and overseas beneficiaries involved.
+For lower value Estates or for Estates where the amount of time required and legal responsibility involved is hard to determine at the outset, we may propose charging at an hourly rate (currently £235.00 per hour of Solicitors’ time engaged plus VAT).

 Where our work is limited to obtaining the Grant of Probate, we would normally charge £3,000.00 plus VAT where no Inheritance Tax is payable and £5,000.00 plus VAT where the longer form of Inheritance Tax Return (IHT400 and supporting Schedules) is required.
 The longer form would be required in cases where Inheritance Tax is payable or because there is an unusual aspect to the Estate such as foreign property or a large lifetime gift made by the deceased.
 HMRC rules mean that submission of this longer form of Inheritance Tax return is then required.

 The following fixed expenses normally apply in addition to the solicitor’s charges: